Outline of Complete Thyself

 - Cultivating wonder.

-- The higher reaches of what's beautifully right.
+- The higher pleasures and the higher reaches of a beautiful life.

 - The many ways in which human life is suffused with thought and awareness.

-- The love of wisdom subsumes and supersedes all else.
+- The love of wisdom subsumes and supersedes both wisdom and love.

 - How life has changed in the last 2400 years.